How to Use an LED Matrix Panel with Your Raspberry Pi

 Next, you’ll need to install Raspberry Pi OS.
 To do so, please check out our detailed guide on how to install Raspberry Pi OS on your Raspberry Pi.
 After installing the OS, I recommend that you enable SSH and configure Wi-Fi as well, but this is only required if you’re using a fully headless setup.

-Connect the bonnet to the Raspberry Pi.
-To do this, you'll need to line up the GPIO pins on the Pi with the female adapter on the bonnet.
+The Adafruit RGB Matrix bonnet is one of the best Raspberry Pi HATs for this purpose.
+Connect it to the Raspberry Pi.
+To do this, you’ll need to line up the GPIO pins on the Pi with the female adapter on the bonnet.

 Don’t rush this step.
 If you push too hard or try to do it too quickly, you could damage the GPIO pins.